 Aside from occasional short-distance migration by the ptarmigans of the far north, species in the Phasianidae spend all four seasons in the vicinity of their breeding grounds.

-Turkeys, grouse, and other members of this family often flock together to forage for small creatures, seeds, and buds.
+Partridges, Grouse, Turkeys and Old World Quail often flock together to forage for small creatures, seeds, and buds.
 Most look for food on the ground although the Spruce Grouse also forages in the trees for pine and spruce needles.

 Although populations of Wild Turkeys have made a wonderful, successful comeback since their decline earlier in the twentieth century, all five species of grouse that occur in sagebrush and grasslands (sage-grouse, Sharp-tailed Grouse and prairie chickens) have threatened and declining populations.
 These declines are due to degradation and conversion of their grassland habitats to agriculture and other development.

 To aid in walking in their snowy winter environments, Ruffed Grouse and ptarmigans have evolved “natural snowshoes”.
 In Ruffed Grouse, scales on their toes have extensions to keep them from sinking into snowdrifts, while ptarmigans have a profusion of feathers on their feet for this purpose.